cobbler/cobbler/docs/user-guide.rst

 If you have just installed cobbler, be sure that the "cobblerd" service is running and that port 25151 is unblocked.

-See the manpage for koan for the client side steps.
+See the manpage for Koan for the client side steps.

 Autoinstallation
 ################